Receive our newsletter

 Of course, but there are a few things to bear in mind.

+The cobbled causeway to St Michael’s Mount can be tricky to navigate with a pushchair.
+It’s best to leave anything with wheels in the car and opt for a baby carrier for the day instead.
 If that’s not possible, all-terrain pushchairs can be used to explore the island village, but steep, slippery and uneven cobbled slopes to the castle mean there’s no pushchair access.
-However, you can leave your pushchair with us in the special pushchair park and you can pick it up when you’re back.
+However, you can leave your pushchair with us in the special pushchair park located opposite the Mount Shop on the island and you can pick it up when you’ve finished exploring.

 St Michael’s Mount is an ancient, rugged island with rocky outcrops and steep precipices in parts.
 The working harbour and boat landings have high walls and steep drops.
 Parents must be responsible for the safety of their children at all times.
+Days out with children in Cornwall are filled with the promise of adventure and that is what awaits all the family on St Michael’s Mount.
+Hunt for the giant’s heart.
+Picnic on the lawn.
+Watch your little ones light up as they learn about our living, breathing island.

 What should we wear?

-We recommend that you bring layers of clothing on the day of your visit as you might leave the mainland in full sun, but there's always a chance you will return in the pouring rain (and vice versa).
+As with all days out with children in Cornwall, we recommend that you bring layers of clothing on the day of your visit as you might leave the mainland in full sun, but there's always a chance you will return in the pouring rain (and vice versa).
+Full clothing and footwear must be worn in the castle and the church.
+We advise walking shoes/boots for all the family as the terrain on the island is cobbled, steep, rugged and uneven in parts.

 Walking the causeway